Fraud Blocker 3 Unintended Benefits of a Guitar Capo - Guitars on Main

 The unconditioned hand also experiences pain.
 The fingertips are tender and can blister easily after extensive practice.

-guitar capo
+Trigger guitar capo

 1. Better String Action

 The capo can help make playing guitar easier.
-It is clamping down on the strings, which improves the action.
+It clamps down on the strings, which improves the action.
 It takes less force to squeeze out the notes of your chords when a clamp is already doing some of the work for you.
 You also do not have to contend with the extra pressure it takes to fret a note next to the guitar nut.

 New players struggle to get the notes on the 1st and 2nd strings of the F chord to ring clearly.
 Because both notes, F and C, are barred with the first finger, it takes a lot of pressure to get those notes to ring out nicely.